-- 2.1.3.6 In accordance with the Active Transportation Master Plan, the planning, design, and provision of sidewalks, multi-use paths, and recreational trails, will: - a.
-Improve walkability with shorter blocks, introducing sidewalks where there are none (or if sidewalks are not feasible, introduce traffic calming measures), wider sidewalks, rest areas, safe crossings, and adequate space and soil volumes for trees; - b.
-Be prioritized in the development of new communities through the requirement of sidewalks on both sides of the street and the retrofit of sidewalks where they currently do not exist in existing communities: - c.
+- Improve walkability with shorter blocks, introducing sidewalks where there are none (or if sidewalks are not feasible, introduce traffic calming measures), wider sidewalks, rest areas, safe crossings, and adequate space and soil volumes for trees; - Be prioritized in the development of new communities through the requirement of sidewalks on both sides of the street and the retrofit of sidewalks where they currently do not exist in existing communities; - c.
 Connect residential areas with commercial and employment uses to provide safe routes for people going to work; and, - d.
 Provide enhanced, safe, and convenient pedestrian routes within Centres, Boulevards, Corridors, and Major Transit Station Areas.